aiyer11/LeetCode150Solutions/README.md

         - Move the pointer
         - Once the end of the loop is reached check to see if there are any remaining nodes in list1 or list2 and add those nodes to the result linked list

-    * Reorder Linked List
+    * Reorder Linked List:
       * Keys to solving this problem:
-        * Use a fast and slow pointer to get to the second half of the list
+        - Use a fast and slow pointer to get to the second half of the list
-        * Separate the nodes in the second half of the list
+        - Separate the nodes in the second half of the list
-        * Merge each node in the first half with one from the second half of the list
+        - Merge each node in the first half with one from the second half of the list

+    * Remove Nth Node List:
+      * Keys to solving this problem:
+        - Use a dummy node to store the linked list with an extra node at the beginning
+        - Use two pointers to keep track of the right and left of the node to be removed
+        - Loop until the right pointer reaches the node that needs to be removed
+        - Loop until the left pointer reaches the node before the node that needs to be rmoved and the right pointer reaches the end of the list
+        - Set the left pointer to the next of its next